ChocolateApp/Chocolate/README.md

 - [ ] Custom card layout
 - [ ] Filter by genre, alphabetical, etc.
 - [ ] Add a search bar
-- [ ] Add actors, directors, year, duration, genre, to the popup
+- [X] Add year, duration, genre, to the popup
+- [ ] Add actors to the popup
 - [ ] Permit to restart where you left off the movie
 - [ ] A web mobile version of the app and a mobile app (android, ios)